keithalewis/math/vs.md

 __Exercise__. _$(a + b)x = ax + bx$_.

-_Hint_: Use the properties of real numbers.
+_Hint_: Use the pointwise definitions and the properties of real numbers.

 The exercises are the axioms for an _abstract vector space_ with scalar multiplication ${\RR\times V\to V}$ where ${(a,x)\mapsto ax = xa}$ and